voucherifyio/voucherify-java-sdk/docs/EventsApi.md

 Track Custom Event

 To track a custom event, you create an event object.
 The event object must be linked to the customer who performs the action.
-If a customer doesn&#39;t exist in Voucherify, the customer will be created.
+If a customer doesnt exist in Voucherify, the customer will be created.

 ### Example
 ```java